ThingEngineer/PHP-MySQLi-Database-Class/readme.md

 // GIVES: SELECT SQL_NO_CACHE * FROM USERS;
 ```

-Optionally you can use method chaining to call where multiple times without referencing your object over an over:
+Optionally you can use method chaining to call where multiple times without referencing your object over and over:

 ```php
 $results = $db